 For information about how you can protect yourself against the risks of unsafe sex, you contact Sexual Health and Family Planning ACT on (02) 6247 3077 or visit their website at: http://www.shfpact.org.au

-You can contact any of the services to talk about anything relating to sex including safe sex, if you’re not sure what is considered normal in a relationship, or if you are worried you might be pregnant.
+You can contact any of the services below to talk about anything relating to sex including safe sex, if you’re not sure what is considered normal in a relationship, or if you are worried you might be pregnant.

-They are not the police or a government department, and you do not have to give them your name if you don’t want to.
+You do not have to give them your name if you don’t want to.

 You can check out these helpful resources for more information on age of consent: